Hendrik Wouda

-Hendrik Wouda (Leeuwarden 10 May 1885 - Wassenaar 25 October 1946.) was a Dutch architect and furniture designer.
+Hendrik Wouda (10 May 1885 in Leeuwarden – 25 October 1946 in Wassenaar) was a Dutch architect and furniture designer.
 He designed furniture, lighting and interiors for homes, offices, ships and exhibitions.
 His work is characterized by a strongly marked simplicity, a cubic joining together of volumes, well-balanced spatial effects and a practical division of the floor-plan.
 He also practiced independently as an architect.

 In his designs, such as that for the Villa De Luifel (1924) in Wassenaar and the Villa Kessler or Slingerduin (1929) in Velsen, Wouda showed himself to be influenced by Frank Lloyd Wright.
 The interior of the Villa Kessler reflects a monumental, subdued atmosphere in its use of color.